AdobeDocs/experience-platform.en/help/release-notes/2022/august-2022.md

 ### Customer AI

 Customer AI available in Real-time Customer Data Platform, is used to generate custom propensity scores such as churn and conversion for individual profiles at scale.
-This is accomplished without having to transform the business needs to a machine learning problem, pick an algorithm, train, or deploy.

 **Updated features**